mage-hq/magento-request-for-quote/README.md

 # magento-request-for-quote
-The Request For Quote extension allows customers to request a quote for one, multiple products or an entire cart.
+Customers can request a quote for one, several products or the entire cart with the Magento 2 Request For Quote extension.
 Customers will add their favorite items to the quote with their desired product quantity and price.
-After viewing a quote request, the shop owner can modify the quote such as adjusting the price, adding coupons, approving
+After reviewing a quote request, the shop owner can modify the quote such as adjusting the price, adding coupons, approving, canceling and talking with the customer.

 Please go to https://magehq.com/request-for-quote.html buy extension